Aylawoo/flow-flight-overlay/README.md

   - Item outline color
   - Supports all HTML color formats (#000000, color name, rgb(), rgba(), etc)
   - Icons or text for info labels
-    - V/S icon will change between flat, up, and down arrows.
+    - V/S icon will change between flat, up, and down arrows
 - Import data from SimBrief
   - Import by setting SimBrief username and SIMBRIEF ENABLED in settings
   - Download by scrolling up or down over the widget on the wheel
     - Limited to once per 20s to avoid excess requests.
-Subject to change.
+Subject to change
   - Aircraft type
   - Aircraft registration
   - Origin airport